Home >> Blog >> From Concept To Final Cut: Understand the Video Production Process

 • Colour Grading

 Colour grading, fixing the contrast, saturation, skin tones – this is not just a minor correction exercise.
 The colour palette has a huge role to play in the final result, even impacting the story and narrative.
+Even Nishanth Menon, a cinematographer, mentioned the importance of color grading in elevating the final look of a video in one of our episodes of our podcast, Photosynthesis.

 • Initial approval and revisions

 Once the final draft version of the video is ready, it’s time to review the work.
 If you are working with a video production company, there may be a pre-defined number of revisions or hours set aside for modifications.
-When you clearly define your objectives, plan the details in pre-production, and proceed to match your vision, you should only end up with a few revisions.
+When you clearly define your objectives, plan the details and creative processes in pre-production, and proceed to match your vision, you should only end up with a few revisions.

 • Final Delivery